Lebanon recognises 18 religious communities across the country and all are represented in the complex politicial system.

 The opposition has argued that Siniora has failed to deliver assistance to areas of Lebanon worst affected by Israel’s bombing campaign.

-Walid Jumblatt, a Druze, leads the Progressive Socialist Party (PSP), part of the majority March 14 Forces bloc.
+Walid Jumblatt, a Druze Muslim, leads the left-wing Progressive Socialist Party (PSP), part of the majority March 14 Forces bloc.

 In 1982 and 1983, as Lebanon’s civil war raged, Jumblatt led a Druze group against Maronite Christian fighters in retaliation for atrocities committed against the Druze earlier in the war.